chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/incline-3d-composite-mixer-with-pbt-impeller/incline-3d-composite-mixer-with-pbt-impeller.rst

       end
     end

 There are only noticeable differences with the parameter section of example :doc:`../3d-composite-mixer-with-pbt-impeller/3d-composite-mixer-with-pbt-impeller`.
 The initial refinement and the refinement zone are adjusted respectively to 6 and 0 to 1.25 reference length.
-These value to guarantee that the refinement zone is big enough to englobe the motion of the impeller and avoid interaction of the hanging nodes and the sharp immersed boundary constraints.
+These value are chosen to guarantee that the refinement zone is big enough to cover the motion of the impeller and avoid interaction of the hanging nodes with the sharp immersed boundary constraints.

 --------
 Results